 - 40-2-128.
 Procedure for exemption election.
-(1) Subject to the requirements of subsection (6) of this section any qualifying retail utility as defined in section 40-2-128, C.R.S., or its successor section, cooperative electric association, or municipally owned utility may, by the affirmative vote of a majority of its customers or members casting ballots, exempt itself from all or part of the requirements of section 40-2-124, C.R.S., or its successor section. - (2) THE QUALIFYING RETAIL UTILITY, COOPERATIVE ELECTRIC ASSOCIATION, OR MUNICIPALLY OWNED UTILITY SHALL CONDUCT AN ELECTION AT WHICH ITS MEMBERS OR CUSTOMERS MAY VOTE TO EXEMPT IT FROM ALL OR PART OF THE REQUIREMENTS OF SECTION 40-2-124, C.R.S., OR ITS SUCCESSOR SECTION IF: - (a) Its board of directors or governing board passes a resolution or motion to hold an election seeking an exemption; or - (b) FIVE PERCENT OF ITS CUSTOMERS OR MEMBERS SIGN A PETITION REQUESTING AN ELECTION SEEKING EXEMPTION. - (3) Petition requirements. - (a) EACH PETITION SHALL INCLUDE THE NAMES AND ADDRESSES OF TWO PROPONENTS, WHO SHALL REPRESENT THE CUSTOMERS OR MEMBERS SIGNING THE PETITION.
-PROPONENTS SHALL BE ELIGIBLE TO VOTE ON THE QUESTION OF EXEMPTION. - (b) EACH PETITION SECTION SHALL CONTAIN: - (I) THE PROPOSED QUESTION OF EXEMPTION; - (II) A STATEMENT THAT ONLY CUSTOMERS OR MEMBERS OF THE UTILITY OR ASSOCIATION MAY SIGN THE PETITION; AND - (III) A STATEMENT ENCOURAGING SIGNERS TO READ THE QUESTION OF EXEMPTION, AND INFORMING SIGNERS THAT BY SIGNING THE PETITION THEY ARE INDICATING THAT THEY WISH THE PROPOSED QUESTION OF EXEMPTION TO BE VOTED UPON. - (c) EVERY SIGNER SHALL INCLUDE HIS OR HER NAME, SIGNATURE, STREET ADDRESS, AND CITY.
-EACH SIGNATURE SHALL ALSO BE DATED. - (d) EVERY SIGNATURE SHALL BE WITNESSED BY A PETITION CIRCULATOR.
-THE PETITION CIRCULATOR SHALL SWEAR OR AFFIRM THAT HE OR SHE WITNESSED THE PERSON'S SIGNATURE ON THE DATE AFFIXED TO EACH SIGNATURE. - (4) Duties of utility or association. - (a) THE UTILITY OR ASSOCIATION SHALL APPROVE THE PETITION FORMAT PRIOR TO THE CIRCULATION OF PETITION SECTIONS OR COLLECTION OF SIGNATURES.
-APPROVAL MAY NOT BE UNREASONABLY WITHHELD. - (b) THE UTILITY OR ASSOCIATION SHALL REVIEW ALL SIGNATURES TO DETERMINE THE SIGNERS' ELIGIBILITY, THE VALIDITY OF EACH SIGNATURE, AND THE NUMBER OF INDIVIDUAL SIGNATURES.
+(1) Subject to the requirements of subsection (6) of this section any qualifying retail utility as defined in section 40-2-128, C.R.S., or its successor section, cooperative electric association, or municipally owned utility may, by the affirmative vote of a majority of its customers or members casting ballots, exempt itself from all or part of the requirements of section 40-2-124, C.R.S., or its successor section, as well as all associated standards for approval of additional generation or energy resources. - (2) THE QUALIFYING RETAIL UTILITY, COOPERATIVE ELECTRIC ASSOCIATION, OR MUNICIPALLY OWNED UTILITY SHALL CONDUCT AN ELECTION AT WHICH ITS MEMBERS OR CUSTOMERS MAY VOTE TO EXEMPT IT FROM ALL OR PART OF THE REQUIREMENTS OF SECTION 40-2-124, C.R.S., OR ITS SUCCESSOR SECTION IF: - (a) ITS BOARD OF DIRECTORS OR GOVERNING BOARD PASSES A RESOLUTION OR MOTION TO HOLD AN ELECTION SEEKING AN EXEMPTION; OR - (b) FIVE PERCENT OF ITS CUSTOMERS OR MEMBERS SIGN A PETITION REQUESTING AN ELECTION SEEKING EXEMPTION. - (3) Petition requirements. - (a) EACH PETITION SHALL INCLUDE THE NAMES AND ADDRESSES OF TWO PROPONENTS, WHO SHALL REPRESENT THE CUSTOMERS OR MEMBERS SIGNING THE PETITION.
+PROPONENTS SHALL BE ELIGIBLE TO VOTE ON THE QUESTION OF EXEMPTION. - (b) EACH PETITION SECTION SHALL CONTAIN: - THE PROPOSED QUESTION OF EXEMPTION; - (II) A STATEMENT THAT ONLY CUSTOMERS OR MEMBERS OF THE UTILITY OR ASSOCIATION MAY SIGN THE PETITION; AND - (III) A STATEMENT ENCOURAGING SIGNERS TO READ THE QUESTION OF EXEMPTION, AND INFORMING SIGNERS THAT BY SIGNING THE PETITION THEY ARE INDICATING THAT THEY WISH THE PROPOSED QUESTION OF EXEMPTION TO BE VOTED UPON. - (c) EVERY SIGNER SHALL INCLUDE HIS OR HER NAME, SIGNATURE, STREET ADDRESS, AND CITY.
+EACH SIGNATURE SHALL ALSO BE DATED. - (d) Every signature shall be witnessed by a petition circulator.
+The petition circulator shall swear or affirm that he or she witnessed the person's signature on the date affixed to each signature. - (4) Duties of utility or association. - (a) THE UTILITY OR ASSOCIATION SHALL APPROVE THE PETITION FORMAT PRIOR TO THE CIRCULATION OF PETITION SECTIONS OR COLLECTION OF SIGNATURES.